gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

    data at the boundary, and keep the domain model *"completely isolated from everything that is not part of the domain."*

-He illustrated the domain-first approach with Matt Groer's PyKSC 2024 talk *The Rising Sea*: an Advent of Code puzzle about moving boxes between harbor stacks.
+He illustrated the domain-first approach with Matt Drury's PyCascades 2024 talk *The Rising Sea*: an Advent of Code puzzle about moving boxes between harbor stacks.
 The elegant solution starts by modeling `Harbor`, `Stack`, and `Move` classes that encapsulate business logic with their data, then keeps the ugly input-parsing code isolated in a separate module Matt called **"the darkness"**.
 The maxim: *structure your data so that the problem solves itself*.

 Hynek's worked example: international postal addresses.
 The "one table, all fields nullable" database shape is honest about storage but useless for business logic, because you end up checking `if field is None` everywhere.
 Replace it at